acelaya-blog/file-uploads/README.md

 #### Run example

-To run this example, just clone this project, install dependencies with `composer install` and start PHP's built-in web server by running `php -S 0.0.0.0:8000 public/index.php`.
+To run this example, just clone this project, install dependencies with `composer install` and start PHP's built-in web server by running `php -S 0.0.0.0:8000 -t public`.